 - To increase and decrease the volume by 5%, press the Up and Down arrow keys.

-Using the "button" or link quick keys (B with JAWS or VO + Command + J with VoiceOver) look for the button labeled "Open Collaborate Panel".
+Using the "button" or link quick keys (B in JAWS or VO + Command + L in VoiceOver) look for the button labeled "Open Collaborate Panel".

 Activating this button opens a 'tab list' which works as follows:

-- The first tab "Chat" is selected by default.
+- The first tab "Chat" is focused by default.
 Use the TAB key on your keyboard to interact with the elements within the chat panel including reading and posting messages.

 Use the keyboard controls at the top of the Chat panel to move between messages.
 The keyboard controls are only available after messages have been posted in Chat and are only available with keyboard navigation.